acrcloud/acrcloud_sdk_android_extr/README.md

       //return the version of this module
 ```
 ## Example
-Replace "xxxxxxxx" below with your project's access_key and access_secret.<br>
+Replace "xxxxxxxx" below with your project's host, access_key and access_secret.<br>
 ```java
 import java.io.*;
 import java.util.Map;